-The simplicity and accessibility of web chat makes it an excellent customer-service format, allowing brands to interact with customers easily.
-It does not require the customer to download any special software or install and use a specific app, because web chat takes place directly within the web browser the customer is already using.
+The simplicity and accessibility of webchat make it an excellent customer-service format, allowing brands to interact with customers easily.
+It does not require the customer to download any special software or install and use a specific web chat app, because webchat takes place directly within the web browser the customer is already using.

-- It gives customers a convenient and efficient method of solving customer service issues once they’ve made a purchase.
+- Webchat also gives customers a convenient and efficient method of solving customer service issues once they’ve made a purchase.

-Forrester stats hold web chat in a glowing light: Website visitors who use web chat are 2.8x more likely to convert than those that don’t.
+Forrester stats hold webchat in a glowing light: Website visitors who use a web chat app are 2.8x more likely to convert than those that don’t.
 And 70 percent of Americans say they’ve been successful in resolving issues without requiring calls or emails to customer support agents.

-Helpshift’s web chat widget allows you to easily embed a web chat experience right on your website.
-With one line of code, you can connect agents to customers directly via a web chat interface.
+Helpshift’s webchat widget allows you to easily embed a web chat app experience right on your website.
+With one line of code, you can connect agents to customers directly via a web chat app interface.
 It’s a fast, direct, highly visual, unobtrusive way for customers to connect with brands, in a format they’re comfortable with.

-Web chat can also incorporate chatbots with Helpshift.
+Webchat can also incorporate webchat bots with Helpshift.
 Chatbots, or QuickSearch Bots, can automate repetitive tasks such as collecting issue-type and user-related information.
 Automating such common tasks increases agent efficiency and frees up agents to support multiple customers simultaneously and process more issues at a time.
 For customers, this means faster service and much easier resolution.

-Web chat on its own, however, is not enough.
+Webchat on its own, however, is not enough.
 In 2018, Helpshift data showed that roughly 54 percent of web visitors who had sent a message to customer service did not see a reply.
-Generally this was because the user left the chat window before an agent could assist.
+Generally, this was because the user left the webchat window before an agent could assist.
 Sometimes, “live web chat” is just a little too live.
 If the customer must be present continually to have the conversation, there’s a barrier to success.

 Additional Information About Web Chat